 Net promoter score, or NPS, is very popular for many organisations.
 NPS goes beyond the passive feeling of ‘satisfaction’ to predicting customer behaviour.
 Importantly, whether customers will be an advocate for what you do, to their friends, family and colleagues.

-In this age where customers rely far more on the opinions of their network that advertising, NPS – when used well – is a very important indicator.
+In this age customers rely far more on the opinions of their network than advertising.

 Satisfaction is not enough